High Consequence Infectious Disease from Bench to Outbreak Response

-HPRU EZI’s Pathogen Discovery and Characterisation (Proteomics) Theme Lead, Professor Julian Hiscox led a conference held at the Liverpool School of Tropical Medicine.
-The conference was jointly organised by Public Health England, The University of Liverpool and Liverpool School of Tropical Medicine to debate and discuss issues around high consequence infectious disease.
+NIHR funded Health Protection Research Unit in Emerging and Zoonotic Infections will be hosting a conference jointly organised by Public Health England, University of Liverpool and Liverpool School of Tropical Medicine to debate and discuss issues around high consequence infectious disease.

-The speakers and experts in infectious disease included:
+We have curated a programme of high profile speakers and experts in infectious disease including:

 - Dr Ian Crozier, National Institute of Allergy and Infectious Diseases (NIAID)/ World Health Organisation

 - Dr Shevin Jacob, Liverpool School of Tropical Medicine